ABOUT THE BAIL FUND:

 HOW WE EMPOWER OUR COMMUNITIES.

-The Massachusetts Bail Fund (MBF) pays bail to secure freedom from pre-trial incarceration so that those who cannot afford their bail can be in their community to fight their case.
+The Massachusetts Bail Fund (MBF) pays bail to secure freedom from pre-trial incarceration so that people can be free while fighting their case.

-Pre-trial freedom allows individuals, families, and communities to stay productive, together, and stable.
-Massachusetts jails are filled with people awaiting trial simply because they cannot afford bail.
+Pre-trial freedom allows individuals, families, and communities to stay productive, together, and more stable.
+Massachusetts jails are filled with people awaiting trial simply because they cannot afford bail and for many, cases that will get dismissed.
+In a study of bails MBF has paid since our inception, 48% of cases that have closed have been dismissed!
 Sitting in jail on bail leads to longer incarceration times, lost jobs, lost housing, and devastating disruption to families.

 The MBF is committed to practicing harm-reduction by bringing home community members serving pre-trial sentences, and to working towards abolishing pre-trial detention and supervision in the long-term.
 The MBF sees itself as a radical direct service organization and a site for abolitionist imagination and advocacy.
 Please read about our demands and current work here.